 There are several methods for dealing with a rat infestation, including setting traps and even getting a cat.
 If you prefer a natural, non-killing approach, you might consider compounds or products that are believed (or advertised) to repel rats.
 While there are a few odors that have been shown to bother or even repel rats, application of these odors by itself is generally ineffective at keeping rats out of a house or garage.
 They can, however, keep rats from very specific areas, such as a corner where rats return to to nest.

 Plant Oils to Repel Rats

-The only plant oils approved by the Environmental Protection Agency to repel rodents are balsam fir (Abies balsamea) and thyme (Thymol).
+The only plant oils approved by the Environmental Protection Agency to repel rodents are balsam fir (Abies balsamea) and thyme oil (Thymol).
 These oils can be applied around the places where you think rats may be entering your home to prevent them from doing so.

 Treating Infestations With Ammonia

 Ammonia is also sometimes cited as a smell that repels rats.
-This is because ammonia is a primary constituent of rat urine.
+This is because ammonia is a primary constituent of urine.
 If a rat smells what it perceives as urine in an area, it may behave as if it's a different animal's territory and move on.
-For the same reason, used cat litter can work as a rat repellent.
+For the same reason, used cat litter may work as a rat repellent.

 The problems with these approaches are clear.
 Open containers of ammonia are not safe to leave around the home, while used cat litter is a smell that may be as repellent to humans as it is to rats.
 Sprinkling used cat litter around the borders of your garden may be a less repulsive way to try this method.